ross-alexander/dq/characters/items/items.md

   from the Adept to the target along the ground.

 This spell changes the target's flesh to stone, cuasing the target to take damage and lose Agility.
-This damge is [D-2] + 2/Rank and the loss to Agility is 1 + 1 / 3 or fractions Ranks.
+This damge is [D − 2] + 2 / Rank and the loss to Agility is 1 + 1 / 3 or fractions Ranks.
 If the target resists then they take half damage, rounding up, and half the Agility loss, rounding up [Multihex creatures to a minimum of 10 AG].